JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

 The proper motion accuracy achieved by \jasmine{} for the bright stars with $H_\mathrm{w}<12.5$~mag is expected to be about 25~\uas{}~yr$^{-1}$, and the proper motion accuracy for the faintest stars with $H_\mathrm{w}=14.5$~mag is expected to be about 125~\uas{}~yr$^{-1}$.
-These accuracies respectively correspond to the velocity accuracies of $\sim0.98$~km~s$^{-1}$ and $\sim4.9$~km~s$^{-1}$ at the distance to the Galactic center.
-Recently, the careful analysis of the long time span NIR ground-based imaging data provides sub-mas~yr$^{-1}$ proper motion accuracy.
-For example, VVV InfraRed Astrometry Catalogue \citep[VIRAC,][]{Smith+Lucas+Kurtev+18} reaches the mode of the proper motion uncertainty distribution of 0.3~mas~yr$^{-1}$ in version 2 of VIRAC \citep{Sormani+Sanders+Fritz+22}.
-However, the systematic uncertainties of the ground-based data are difficult to quantify due to atmospheric effects and the distortion of telescope and detector, which are not well controlled. \jasmine{} will provide independent and improved measurements of the proper motion from space, and also the reference frame in NIR in the Galactic center region, which will be a valuable asset in improving the proper motion accuracy with these legacy ground-based data.
-In addition, for the bright stars with $H_\mathrm{w}<12.5$~mag \jasmine{} will provide the precise parallax measurements with the accuracy of $\sim25$~\uas{}.
-This corresponds to $\sim$20~\% accuracy of the parallax distance for the stars in the Galactic center, which enables us to identify the Galactic center stars less ambiguously.
-These unique distance confirmation with parallax measurements will provide a critical verification of the colour selection which are currently used to sample the Galactic center stars.
+These accuracies respectively correspond to transverse velocity accuracies of $\sim0.98$~km~s$^{-1}$ and $\sim4.9$~km~s$^{-1}$ at the distance of the Galactic center.
+Recently, careful analysis of long-timespan, NIR, ground-based imaging data has yielded sub-mas~yr$^{-1}$ proper motion accuracy.
+For example, the VVV InfraRed Astrometry Catalogue \citep[VIRAC,][]{Smith+Lucas+Kurtev+18} reaches a mode in the proper motion uncertainty distribution of 0.3~mas~yr$^{-1}$ in version 2 of VIRAC \citep{Sormani+Sanders+Fritz+22}.
+However, the systematic uncertainties of the ground-based data are difficult to quantify due to atmospheric effects and the distortion of telescope optics and deformation of detector, which are not well controlled. \jasmine{} will provide independent and improved measurements of proper motion from space, as well as a critical NIR reference frame for the Galactic center region, which will be a valuable asset in improving the proper motion accuracy these legacy ground-based data.
+In addition, for the bright stars with $H_\mathrm{w}<12.5$~mag \jasmine{} will provide precise parallax measurements with an accuracy of $\sim25$~\uas{}.
+This corresponds to $\sim$20\% accuracy of the parallax distance for the stars in the Galactic center, which enables us to identify the Galactic center stars less ambiguously.
+These unique distance confirmations using trigonometric parallaxes will provide a critical verification of the color selection methods which are currently most predominantly used to create samples of Galactic center stars.

 This section summarizes the science objectives of the GCS.
 The section is organized by increasing physical scale, from parsec-scale dynamics of the nuclear star cluster in section~\ref{subsec: nsc} to kiloparsec-scale dynamics of the Galactic bar, bulge and inner disk in section~\ref{subsec:inner_disk}.
 Note that at a Galactic center distance of 8.275~kpc \citep{Gravity+21AA647p59}, the angular scale is 0.04~pc~arcsec$^{-1}$.